pknielski/pknielski.github.io/_posts/2020-01-15-pansearedsteak.md

 There are other cuts, but these seem to be what’s common in the grocery, at least where I live.

+Pay attention to the thickness of the steak.
+I've been seeing lately "thin cut" steaks; not sure why.
+The thinner the steak, the quicker it will cook, making it easy to overcook.

 So this one is labeled on the package as a New York strip steak.

 I have seen it recommended to let the meat come to room temperature before cooking.
 It probably matters on some level, but if you don’t have time, don’t worry about it.